 The Town of Hampstead owns and operates the community water supply system which limits service to inside the corporate boundary.
 Approximately 100 residential and commercial units located in the County receive public water service through connection to the system.
 The policy to serve within town limits only was adopted in 1962.
 The existing and planned Water Service Area (WSA) is situated in the northeast section of the County along Main Street (former MD Business 30), serving 2,219 residential and commercial customers and covering approximately 2,555) acres.
-Permitted average daily use is 0.630 MGD.
-The 2021 average daily use was 0.337 MGD.
+Permitted average daily use is 0.630 mgd.
+Average daily use is 0.337 mgd.